 Flowers and foliage perfect for drying

 Flowers and foliage can be dried by hanging them upside down in a dry and warm location for several weeks.
-Attics, hot water cupboard or dark garages all make great locations for drying flowers.
+Attics, hot water cupboards or dark garages all make great locations for drying.

 - Cut flowers when they’re about to bloom or are in the early bloom stage